Potential Positions

 Inclusion & Community Care

-The Inclusion Director is a talented, caring individual passionate about working with children (and passionate about helping others who work with children)!
-The Inclusion Director is a key partner to the Camp Director, working in tandem on issues that relate to the inclusion of campers with identified/special needs.
-The Inclusion Director should have experience working with children with identified/special needs as well as experience interacting with other adults or parents.
+Inclusion Specialists are talented, caring individuals passionate about working with children, especially those with identified needs (and passionate about helping others who work with children)!
+Inclusion specialists are a key partner to the Camp Director, working in tandem on issues that relate to the inclusion of campers with identified/special needs.
+Inclusion specialists should have experience working with children with identified/special needs, as well as experience interacting with other adults or parents.
 A degree in Social Work, Special Education, Counseling, or another related field (or relevant experience) is required for the position.
 Professional experience working with children in a classroom or similar environment is strongly preferred.
+Inclusion specialists do intake work before the summer to help prepare for the summer and work for the full summer or for individual sessions.

 MESH DIRECTOR

-The MESH (Mental, Emotional, and Social Health) Director works closely with the Camp Director and our MESH consultants to support our staff and campers.
+The MESH (Mental, Emotional, and Social Health) Director works closely with the Camp Director, Inclusion Consultants, Inclusion Specialists, Camper Care Specialists, and Unit Counselors to support all of our staff and campers!
 This position should have experience working in mental health and have completed formal education in the Mental Health/Social Work field.
-This position is part of the Yedid Nefesh Grant.
+Inclusion specialists do intake work before the summer to help prepare for the summer and work for the full summer.
+Experience in the mental health field is required.

 UNIT COUNSELOR

-An expert counselor position (also known as an Inclusion Counselor) that assists the community care team with camper care, especially in regard to our campers with identified/special needs.
+An expert counselor position (also known as an Inclusion Counselor) that assists the camper care team, especially regarding our campers with identified/special needs.
 Campers thrive with support from caring counselors and staff, and Inclusion counselors receive extra training to specifically support campers with special needs, whether physical, behavioral, or emotional.
-Inclusion counselors will work under the supervision of the Inclusion and MESH Director while living alongside other counselors on the halls with campers.
+Inclusion counselors will work under the supervision of the MESH Director while living alongside other counselors on the halls with campers.

 Office Staff

-The office staff keeps our camp running!
+The office staff, also known as community care specialists, keeps our camp running!
 As the first person most parents/guardians speak to when they contact camp, office staff are responsible for caring for all the families back home while their kids have fun at camp!
-They assist the Community Care Director or the Camp Health Director in promptly responding to all parent/guardian communications, organizing important logistical information, and all other administrative duties needed to keep camp running smoothly all summer long!
+They assist the Camp Directors in promptly responding to all parent/guardian communications, organizing important logistical information, and performing all other administrative duties, such as laundry and mail delivery, needed to keep the camp running smoothly all summer long!
 Experience with Microsoft Office Suite and Google Suite is required.
-Office staff may be experienced administrative professionals or counselors who also support campers on halls when not working in the main office.
+Office staff may be experienced administrative professionals or counselors who also support campers in the halls when not working in the main office.
 Office staff should have an active driver’s license, as they may be asked to run errands, pick up supplies, or drive campers and staff to locations outside of camp throughout the summer.

 Health Center

+6 Points Sci-Tech is seeking RNs, LPNs, MDs, or Physician’s Assistants for 2, 4, or 6-week positions!
 Our camp nurses are talented, enthusiastic individuals passionate about working with children and providing high-quality medical care in a camp setting.
-The ideal candidate is highly motivated, will work hard, and is committed to health and wellness in a fast-paced and immersive summer camp environment.
-6 Points Sci-Tech is seeking RNs or LPNs for 2, 4, or 6-week positions!
+The ideal candidate is highly motivated, hardworking, and committed to health and wellness in a fast-paced, immersive summer camp environment.
 Nurses care for sick or injured campers, including dispensing medication and responding to emergencies while following all health standards and local operating procedures.
-They communicate daily with camper parents and provide a warm and supportive presence in the lives of families who entrust their campers to our care throughout the summer!
+They communicate daily with camper parents and provide a warm and supportive presence in the lives of families who entrust their campers to our care throughout the summer.

-There are both commuting and residential nursing positions available.
+Both commuting and residential nursing positions are available.

 CAMP HEALTH DIRECTOR

 The Camp Health Director oversees our camp’s health and well-being within and beyond the health center’s walls!
 From creating the nursing schedule to training our staff on the appropriate use of emergency medicine, such as EpiPens, to creating and implementing public health campaigns, the Camp Health Director is a vocal and visible presence in the camp community!
-They support our nurses and our overnight EMTs and ensure they have the support and supplies they need to do the most important thing on camp: keep everyone safe and healthy!
-They also ensure that all parents and families back home receive correct and prompt communication regarding the care and well-being of campers, both in terms of health maintenance and healthcare if provided at camp.
+They support our nurses and health center overnight staff to ensure they have the support and supplies they need to do the most crucial thing on camp: keep everyone safe and healthy!
+They also ensure that all parents and families back home receive prompt, accurate communication regarding the care and well-being of campers, including health maintenance and healthcare, if provided at camp.

 CAMP HEALTH SPECIALIST

-The Camp Health Specialist partners with the Camp Health Director to make health and well-being a community project!
-From helping the medical professionals ensure that all campers receive their correct medication at the correct time, to taking care of the logistical aspects of health care operations, to picking up prescriptions and running public health campaigns at camp, the camp health specialist should have an eye towards helping our community be health and wellness-minded.
-The Camp Health Specialist typically lives on the hall with campers, depending on the needs of camp.
+The Camp Health Specialist (also know as the Camp Wellness Director) partners with the Camp Health Director to make health and well-being a community project!
+From helping medical professionals ensure that all campers receive their correct medication at the right time, to picking up prescriptions for both staff and campers, the camp health specialist should have an eye towards helping our community be health- and wellness-minded.
+This position also sleeps overnight in the health center to make sure that there is a 24/7 presence in case of emergency.